Touyette/Awakening-from-the-Meaning-Crisis-Knowledge-Graph/README.md

 Vervaeke's *Awakening from the Meaning Crisis* lecture series, with a graph view showing how everything connects.

-All credit for the ideas goes to John Vervaeke and the giants who stood before him; this is just a vizualization of their work. from his lectures.
+All credit for the ideas goes to John Vervaeke and the giants who stood before him; this is just a vizualization of their work.

 ![Typed graph of the knowledge graph](TypedKG-AMC.png)